jblok/jblok.co.uk/README.md

 ### Build Instructions

 1) Clone the repo

 2) Run `npm install` to install dependencies

 3) Define your projects in work.json

+4) Change your base directory in Gruntfile.js

-4) Run `grunt`
+5) Run `grunt`

-5) In a browser, navigate to the build folder in the directory you cloned to.
+6) In a browser, navigate to the build folder in the directory you cloned to.

 Front end adapted from Strata template by HTML5 UP (html5up.net | @n33co)